Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Type 6: The Loyalist Influencer

 Struggle: Anxiety about haters.
-Constantly anticipating attacks.
+Constantly anticipating the next pile-on.

 Quote: “What if I say something wrong and everyone turns on me?”